-- 5. The complainant is the son of Mrs Vera Škripac. - 6.
-The complainant states that Mrs Vera Škripac was abducted from her flat in Prishtinë/Priština by unknown perpetrators on 12 September 1999.
-Since that time her whereabouts have remained unknown. - 7.
-The complainant states that the abduction was reported to the Yugoslav Red Cross, the International Committee of the Red Cross (ICRC), KFOR, UNMIK, including the International Prosecutor's Office in Prishtinë/Priština, and other institutions.
-An ICRC tracing request for Mrs Vera Škripac remains open.
-Likewise, her name appears in two lists of missing persons, communicated by the ICRC to UNMIK Police on 12 October 2001 and on 11 February 2002 respectively, as well as in the database compiled by the UNMIK Office on Missing Persons and Forensics. - 8.
+- 5. The complainant is the daughter of Mr Vasilije Senić. - 6.
+The complainant states that her father was abducted on 27 June 1999 by members of the Kosovo Liberation Army, who allegedly burned down Mr Vasilije Senić's house in Pejë/Peć and took him in an unknown direction.
+Since that time, her father's whereabouts have remained unknown. - 7.
+The complainant states that the abduction was reported to the Yugoslav Red Cross.
+On 28 January 2000, the International Committee of the Red Cross (ICRC) issued a tracing request concerning Mr Vasilije Senić, which remains open.
+Likewise, his name appears in a list of missing persons communicated by the ICRC to UNMIK Police on 11 February 2002, as well as in the database compiled by the UNMIK Office on Missing Persons and Forensics. - 8.
 On 9 December 2008, UNMIK's responsibility with regard to police and justice in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.
 Between 9 December 2008 and 30 March 2009, all criminal case files held by the UNMIK Department of Justice and UNMIK Police were handed over to their EULEX counterparts.